 Do you fall into any of the above categories, and are you unhappy with your journal’s current website design?

 A shared frustration that we’ve heard from many editors is that they don’t have the time or budget to maintain a modern journal website, so they settle for a mediocre one.
 At Scholastica, we believe that all journals should be able to have a beautiful, user-friendly, and functional website - so we started working on a solution.
-In the coming months, Scholastica will launch a beta version of journal website templates, which journals will be able to customize to meet their publication needs.
+In the coming months, Scholastica will launch a journal website template as part of Scholastica Open Access Publishing, which journals will be able to customize to meet their publication needs.